cunger/escape-velocity/content/notes/physics/atoms.md

 * Neon: {{< katex "[\text{He}]\, 2s^2\, 2p^6 = [\text{Ne}]" >}}
 * Argon: {{< katex "[\text{Ne}]\, 3s^2\, 3p^6 = [\text{Ar}]" >}}
 * Calcium: {{< katex "[\text{Ar}]\, 4s^2" >}}

+Atoms are energetically most stable when they have 8 electrons in the outermost shell (**valence electrons**), so they strive to form chemical bonds if they have less (donating, accepting, or sharing electrons with other atoms).
+It is the valence electrons that participate in chemical reactions, so they determine an atom's reactivity.
+Inert gases are the group of elements with a fully filled outer shell, so they are not reactive at all.

 # Electrical charge